-- It's important to note, that all the Turkic groups living in Kazakhstan possess their titular territory elsewhere (either as an independent statehood or an autonomous unit within a larger state). - During the Soviet period the Russian language was the language of cross-cultural communication not only of Slavic group, but also for all the rest. - The Kazakh language is now recognized as the state language according to the Constitution, the Russian language is the official language and English is coming to be used as the language of international communication (the State Program of Trilingualism, 2007). - The usage of Kazakh has increased among both Kazakhs and non-Kazakhs. - While this Kazakh revival is going slowly, there are serious changes in the status of the state language during the past 20 years of independence.
-Many middle aged and elderly Russians will never learn Kazakh, however young Russians and Turkic speaking people, especially elder generations, are fluent in Kazakh.
+- It's important to note, that practically all the Turkic groups living in Kazakhstan possess their titular territory elsewhere (either as an independent statehood or an autonomous unit within a larger state). - During the Soviet period, the Russian language was the language of cross-cultural communication not only of Slavic group, but also for all the rest. - The Kazakh language is now recognized as the state language according to the Constitution, the Russian language is the official language, and English is supposed to be used as the language of international communication (the State Program of Trilingualism, 2007). - The usage of Kazakh has increased among both Kazakhs and non-Kazakhs. - While this Kazakh revival is going slowly, there are serious changes in the status of the state language during the past 20 years of independence.
+Many middle aged and elderly Russians will probably never learn Kazakh, however, young Russians as well as Turkic speaking people, especially their elder generations, are fluent in Kazakh.